Emmajo2022/visionOS-online-Simulator/README.md

 </div>

-*Description*
+*Overview*

-Max Thomas has developed a groundbreaking method to connect the visionOS simulator with the Quest Pro VR headset.
-By using a standard USB cable and modifying the Quest Link software, users can immerse themselves in a 3D visionOS experience through the Quest Pro, despite occasional setup issues.
+ Max Thomas has devised an innovative method to link the visionOS simulator with the Quest Pro VR headset.
+By using a standard USB cable and modifying the Quest Link software, users can immerse themselves in a 3D visionOS experience via the Quest Pro, despite occasional setup issues

-*Capabilities*
+*Key Features*

 * 3D visualization of visionOS on the Quest Pro VR headset.

 * Potential for an immersive VR experience.

-* Integration with Quest Link software for improved functionality.
+*Integration with Quest Link software for enhanced functionality.

 ## [Zhuowei Zhang's ALVR-Powered VisionOS Simulator](https://twitter.com/zhuowei/status/1678226947560579072?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1678226947560579072%7Ctwgr%5Ea4485fbddeb8d5d88a6b373de4b73d7a28f1b984%7Ctwcon%5Es1_&ref_url=https%3A%2F%2Fsilzee.com%2Fvisionos-simulator%2F)